-The Company's operations are conducted in the Republic of Azerbaijan.
-The Company is exposed to the economic and financial markets of Azerbaijan which display characteristics of an emerging market.
-The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Azerbaijan.
+The Company's operations are conducted mainly in the Republic of Azerbaijan.
+Thus, the Company is exposed to risks associated with its activities in the economic and financial markets of Azerbaijan, which are characterized by emerging market economies.
+Azerbaijan continues economic reforms and development of its legal, tax and regulatory frameworks, however, these regulations are both differently interpreted and frequently changed.
+As a result of all these and other legal and tax barriers, enterprises operating in Azerbaijan face various difficulties.